13 Things Lotto Winners Won’t Tell You: Life After Winning the Lottery

 You’ll answer for our impulse purchases

 “After we won the lottery, we bought an eight-bedroom, seven-bath, 10,000-square-foot mansion because we could, and it sounded amazing,” says one past winner.
-“Well, now we’re selling the eight-bedroom, seven-bath mansion because it’s impractical for a family of four.
-If only we knew ahead of time that it was one of the things rich people never waste their money on.”
+“Well, now we’re selling the eight-bedroom, seven-bath mansion because it’s impractical for a family of four.”

 You’re looked down upon by the truly wealthy